 Simple English definitions for legal terms

-Read a random definition: informed intermediary
+Read a random definition: purchase, words of

 Admiralty Extension Act: A law passed in 1948 that allows courts to hear cases where a boat or ship caused damage or injury, even if it happened on land.
 This means that if a boat crashes into a bridge or hurts someone on a pier, the court can hold the boat owner responsible for the damage or injury.
 The Admiralty Extension Act helps protect people and property from harm caused by boats and ships.